Skip to main content

 Best for Tech Travelers on Quick Hops

-If you're doing the SFO-to-Seattle or SFO-to-LAX shuttle runs that are common in the tech industry, here's my advice:
+If you're doing the SFO-to-Seattle or SFO-to-LAX shuttle runs that are common in the tech industry, here's the advice that holds up:

 Getting Between Terminals